nathan-b/TolkienEssays/tom.md

 ## How did Tom wind up in _The Lord of the Rings_?

 Tolkien had been writing stories for years before the publication of _The Hobbit_.
 In fact, he had already been working on _The Silmarillion_ for some time.
 He had made various attempts to sell some longer works of fiction to a publisher, without much success.
 He had written _The Hobbit_ in the early 1930s, and through a series of coincidences it wound up published (charmingly, Stanley Unwin of the publishing house George Allen & Unwin gave the manuscript to his 10 year old son, whose enthusiastic endorsement sealed the deal).
-Tolkien recounts this coincidence in a letter to former student W.H.
+Tolkien recounts this happening in a letter to former student W.H.
 Auden, and also mentions that this same son, then grown, was instrumental in _The Lord of the Rings_ reaching publication some two decades later.

 As it happens, _The Hobbit_ was not intended to be part of the same overall universe that Tolkien was creating in his work on _The Silmarillion_.
 He definitely borrowed some characters and names, but did not spend much time making sure that the story _fit_.
 Which may have been for the best; in any case, the story was published to significant critical acclaim.
 Enough acclaim, in fact, that the publisher asked him if he wouldn't mind writing a sequel.